oscarsanchezdm/grc/readme.md

 `curl -X DELETE 192.168.64.4/grc/9272555810`

 ### Recompiling the API server while it is running
-If the server needs to be recompiled, we will need to stop all the replicas and start them again, when the Docker Hub image has been updated.
+If the server needs to be recompiled, we will need to stop all the replicas and start them again, when the docker image has been built.

 ```
 make
-docker build -t oscarsanchezdm/grc
+docker build -t grc .
-docker push oscarsanchezdm/grc
-kubectl scale -n grc --replicas=0 delopyment grc
+kubectl scale -n grc-depl --replicas=0 delopyment grc-depl
-kubectl scale -n grc --replicas=1 delopyment grc
+kubectl scale -n grc-depl --replicas=1 delopyment grc-depl
 ```